Skip to content

 Drop Zone is the encrypted cloud storage system built into HomeDock OS.
 It is designed with per-user encryption and authenticated cryptography, ensuring each user can only decrypt their own files, and that files are tightly bound to their rightful owner.

-Since version 1.0.18.108, Drop Zone uses AES-256 in GCM mode (authenticated encryption) and PBKDF2-HMAC-SHA256 with 1.2 million iterations, unique salts, and associated data.
+Since version 1.0.18.108, Drop Zone has used AES-256 in GCM mode (authenticated encryption) for confidentiality and integrity, combined with unique salts, per-user keys, and associated data.
 Files encrypted with the old CBC-based system are automatically migrated to the new format when accessed.

 Version 2.0.3.106 introduced a complete redesign with folder support, allowing you to organize encrypted files in custom folder structures with hierarchical navigation.

-In short, Drop Zone is now 10–50× more secure, faster, and more organized
+In short, Drop Zone is now more secure, faster, and more organized than ever.

 Drop Zone is effortless to use.
 Just drag, drop, and relax, your files are encrypted and stored securely.
 No complex setup.
 HomeDock OS handles everything behind the scenes.